 3. Click Configure button.
 The adapter properties window will be displayed.
 Select the Advanced tab.
 This will bring up the Property list which will be different depending on the model and type of the network card.
 Select Jumbo Frames and change the value to the maximum size allowed.
 If the Jumbo Frames option does not appear in the list, your network card might not support it, in which case the performance of the camera will be reduced.

 4. If the Transmit Descriptors (or Transmit Buffers) option is available in the list, change it to the highest possible value.
 Set Max IRQ per Second (if available) to 1000.
 Set Interrupt Moderation (if available) to On.
-Set Interrupt Moderation Rate (if available) to Extreme.
+Set Interrupt Moderation Rate (if available) to Adaptive.
 Click OK.

 5. Reopen Local Area Connection Properties by right-clicking the network connection icon in the Network Connections window and selecting Properties.
 Select the Advanced tab at the top.
 Click the Settings button.
 The Windows Firewall window will be displayed.
 Select Off to turn off the Windows firewall.
 The camera will not communicate with the system if the firewall is active.